10maurycy10/10maurycy10.github.io/content/projects/strontium_aluminate/index.md

 ![](mix.jpg)

 This urea both interferes with crystallization, which could otherwise separate the different salts, and can act as a fuel in a combustion reaction.
-(It can also form explosive salts with any left over acid, which is why it's important to remove it all.)
+(Urea can also form explosive salts with left over acid, so it's important to evaporate it all before adding any.

 After being heated to 300 C, the mixture formed a white foam.
 When ignited, it burned slowly and with almost no flame.